About The Hispanic Youth Leadership Academy (HYLA)

-Youth involved in HYLA gather each summer to consider issues such as Christian discipleship, vocational development, leadership in the church, college prep assistance, and a variety of other issues important to the continued development of Hispanic youth and Young Adults in the Church.
+Students involved in HYLA gather each summer to consider issues such as Christian discipleship, vocational development, leadership in the church, college resources, and a variety of other social issues important to the continued development of Latinx youth and young Adults in the Church.
 HYLA facilitates the connections of students with pastors, faculty, seminarians and other Latinx leaders in United Methodist and Episcopal churches and seminaries who serve as mentors.
 Students fulfill a three-year curriculum program that covers and focuses on leadership formation and access to higher education.

 Requirements for HYLA: